atbcb/usab-uswds/_ada-guides/chapter-5-stairways.md

 water.]({{ site.baseurl }}{{ page.image-directory }}chapter5/5s3.jpg){: .img-large}

 ![Three nosing profiles shown.
-Tread edge radius with note: The radius of curvature at the leading edge of the tread must be ½" max.
-Angled riser with note: Risers can slope under the tread at an angle not exceeding 30º from vertical.
-Curved or beveled nosing with note: Nosings cannot project more than 1½" over the tread, and the underside of the leading edge of the nosing must be curved or beveled.
+Tread edge radius with note: The radius of curvature at the leading edge of the tread must be ½ inches maximum Angled riser with note: Risers can slope under the tread at an angle not exceeding 30 degrees from vertical.
+Curved or beveled nosing with note: Nosings cannot project more than 1½ inches over the tread, and the underside of the leading edge of the nosing must be curved or beveled.
 ]({{ site.baseurl }}{{ page.image-directory }}chapter5/5s4.jpg){: .img-large}